 14. Lyric Videos

 A lyric video is an excellent solution if you want to give one of your songs publicity, but you don’t have the funds or resources to make a music video.
 Lyric videos can go along the way without having to spend a dime.
-There’s a huge chunk of music listeners that prefer lyric videos instead of music videos anyways.
+There’s a huge chunk of music listeners that prefer lyric videos instead of music videos anyway.
 Even if you do have the funds and resources to make a few music videos of your five-song EP, it will still be an excellent move to create a lyric video for the songs with the best lyrics.

 Here are the various ways to make a lyric video